 - Copyright remains with the author

-We are extremely proud of the Gi60 format and the creative community of writers, performers and artists that has grown up around the event.
-The fact that so many other one minute festivals using the Gi60 format have sprung up in recent years is fantastic news for writers and further proof of the popularity of the one minute form and the effectiveness of the Gi60 format.
+We are extremely proud of the Gi60 format and the creative, global community of writers, performers and artists that has grown up around the event.
+The increase in one minute play festivals from professional to educational theatre in recent years is fantastic, and further proof of the popularity – and durability - of the one minute form.